-Rates of other taxes paid by the Company are the following:
+Rates of other taxes or fees paid by the Company:

-- Support fee for the supervisory authorities based on gross written premiums in Estonia and Lithuania and based on collected premiums in Latvia:
+• Support fee for the supervisory authorities based on gross written premiums in Estonia and Lithuania and based on collected premiums in Latvia:

-- Lithuania: 0.221%,
+Lithuania: 0.221%,

-- Latvia: 0.202%, MTPL 0.143%,
+Latvia: 0.184%, MTPL 0.13%,

 - Estonia: 0.097%.

-- Motor bureau membership fee based on gross written premiums of civil liability in respect of the use of motor vehicles:
+• Motor bureau membership fee based on gross written premiums of Motor Third Party liability in respect of the use of motor vehicles.
+Additional to fee presented below, from May 2024 Lithuanian government added additional 1% fee from all issued policies.

-- Lithuania: 1.75%,
+Lithuania: 1.75%,

-- Latvia: 2% and EUR 0.39 per insurance contract, fixed monthly fee EUR 3 247,

-- Estonia 3,05% and fixed monthly fee EUR 3 000.

-- Social insurance contributions on employment related income calculated for employees:
+- Latvia: 2% and EUR 0.39 per insurance contract, fixed monthly fee EUR 3 936, - Estonia 2.1% and fixed monthly fee EUR 3 000. - Social insurance contributions on employment related income calculated for employees:

-- Lithuania: 1.77%,

-- Latvia: 23.59%,

-- Estonia: 33.8%.

-CHANGES IN TAX LAW RELATED WITH IFRS 17

-The Lithuanian government has published amendments to Article 27, Part 3 of the Income tax Law, as well as a comment on the application of the IFRS17 standard for the first time.
-The transition effect must be calculated and paid in the academic period in which the standard is applied for the first time.

-Taking this into account, the company deducted the transition losses when calculating the 2023 profit tax result.
-There were no changes on income tax calculation in Latvia and Estonia.
+Lithuania: 1.77%,Latvia: 23.59%,Estonia: 33.8%.

+As of 1 January this year, the EU directive transposing the OECD GloBE rules, introduced as part of the second pillar of the Base Erosion and Profit Shifting (BEPS) initiative ("Pillar 2"), entered into force.
+"Pillar 2" is a set of measures designed to ensure a uniform tax base and a minimum corporate tax rate of 15% worldwide for companies and groups of companies with a net income exceeding EUR 750 million.
+Baltic countries has already adopted a law implementing the mandatory provisions of the directive, but has postponed the introduction of tax rules.
+According to EU directive if tax rules not implemented locally, taxes should be calculated and paid to country where Group company is registered.
+Company made calculation of Global tax and or the year 2024Y was not calculated additional taxes.